Translation Services and Sources

 If you plan to scan an article in a paper journal and then use automatic machine translation, keep the following in mind.
 Your OCR (scanning) software should have a dictionary for the language you are scanning (e.g., German).
 If it does not, it will make many, many spelling errors and no machine translation service will give good results.
 If you plan to manually key in the text, read the online help at that translation site about how to enter accents, umlauts and other special characters first.

-- WorldLingo offers free bidirectional machine translation for 10 languages (Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Spanish).
-Submit the URL of a single web page (blocked on campus) or paste your document into their form (open on campus).
-For a fee you can get a human edited translation.
-For yet a bigger fee you can get a professional human translation in an expanded range of languages.
-Free online quote.
+- WorldLingo offers free bidirectional machine translation for more than 30 languages.
+Submit the URL of a single web page or paste your document into their form (but 500 word limit).
+For a fee you can get a professional human translation in an expanded range of languages.

-- Systran offers free bidirectional machine translation for 6 languages (English, Spanish, French, German, Italian, Portuguese).
+- Systran offers free machine translation from 15 languages (Arabic, Chinese, Dutch, English, French, German, Greek, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Swedish) into 7 languages, including English.
 Submit the URL of a single web page or paste your document into their form.
 Uses Systrans software, the market leader.
-For a fee you can get a professional human translation in an expanded range of languages.
+You can purchase translation software.

 Human translation services